diagram-chasing/censor-board-cuts/data-scripts/analysis/README.md

 - The `processed_ids.log` file is updated after each description is processed, allowing for safe interruption and resumption.
 - Use `--rebuild-log` if you have an existing processed_data.csv file but are missing the log file.
+- The `join_and_process.py` script uses file hashing to detect changes in input data files and skips processing if nothing has changed.
+Use `--force` to override this behavior.
 - The R script (`cleaning_script.R`) provides an alternative implementation of the data cleaning logic.